 To learn more about steps that tenants can take to protect their security deposit after they've paid it, check out Nolo's article Protect Your Security Deposit When You Move In.

 Under Colorado law, a landlord must return the tenant's security deposit within one month, unless the lease agreement specifies a longer period of time (which may be no more than 60 days).
 The landlord must return the deposit within 72 hours (not counting weekends or holidays) if a hazardous condition involving gas equipment required the tenant to leave.

 Learn more about tenants' rights and landlords' obligations when it comes to the return of the security deposit in Nolo's chart Cleaning and Repairs a Landlord Can Deduct from a Security Deposit and Nolo's article Get Your Security Deposit Back.

 Not at the state level in Colorado.
 But be sure to check your local (county, city, or town) laws to see if your municipality requires landlords to take additional steps when it comes to tenants' security deposits.

-If you want to go right to the source and look up Colorado law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Colorado Revised Statutes § § 38-12-102 to 38-12-104.
-Your city or county might have different landlord-tenant and security deposit laws than those at the state level in Colorado.
-For tips on looking up Colorado state and local laws, check out Nolo's State Laws & Legal Research section.
+If you want to go right to the source and look up Colorado law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Colorado Revised Statutes § § 38-12-102 to 38-12-104 (2020).
+To access Colorado's statutes, visit the Office of Legislative Legal Services' website, or check out the Library of Congress’s legal research site.